 • I see how vital this is for you.
 We’re devoted to finding a solution that fits your needs.

-Understanding customers feelings are statements that define how agents empathize with the emotions customers are experiencing due to their current situation.
+These statements show how agents acknowledge and empathize with the emotions customers are experiencing.

 • I understand how distressing this must be.
 We’re here to help you.